-Test Preformed: While a channel has a Green or Yellow display active, the channel is tested to see if a nonpermissive channel has a Green or Yellow display active at the same time.
+Test Preformed: While a channel has a Green or Yellow display active, the channel is tested to see if a non-permissive channel has a Green or Yellow display active at the same time.
 If concurrently active conflicting displays are detected a conflict timer is started.
-If the conflict goes away, the conflict timer is stopped (it is not cleared) and a non-conflict timer is started.
-If the conflict reappears the non-conflict timer is reset to zero and the conflict will altch a conflict fault.
-If the non-conflict timer reaches 333 milliseconds or more the monitor will latch a conflict fault.
+If the conflict goes away, the conflict timer is reset to zero and the conflict timer continues timing from its prior value.
+If the conflict timer reaches 333 milliseconds or more the monitor will latch a conflict fault.
 If the non-conflict timer reaches 666 milliseconds the conflict timer is reset to zero and the conflict is ignored.
 The normal voltage thresholds for this test are: Reds - ON when above $70V{RMS}$ and OFF when below $50V{RMS}$ .
 Greens and Yellows - ON when above $25V{RMS}$ and OFF when below $15V{RMS}$ .